IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 Using the Python backend in Triton is especially useful for deploying custom models or models developed with specific libraries that are not natively supported by Triton's other backends.
-It provides a flexible way to bring in your own machine learning code and integrate it with the server's inference capabilities.
-It provides flexibility by allowing you to use any Python machine learning library to define your model's inference logic.
+It provides a flexible way to bring in your own AI model and integrate it with the server's inference capabilities.
+It provides flexibility by allowing you to use any Python machine learning/deep learning library to define your model's inference logic.

 NOTE: